 "Developing a data-driven IT strategy provides the underpinning for the IT organization of the future.
 With a data-driven organization, technical staff are no longer focused on managing the infrastructure but instead become managers of the information, or at least the data, serving not only as data custodians but as experts driving value extraction from a corporation's growing corpus of information.
 The ability for the IT organization to not only serve this mandatory function but also lead it will be essential to a CIO and IT department's longer-term value to the business," said Laura DuBois, program VP at IDC.
 "As a consequence, we expect firms to evaluate technologies such as in-place analytics, in-memory databases, geo-distributed compute and storage infrastructure, software-defined storage, unstructured analytics platforms, data placement, and storage efficiency approaches."

-Analytic applications, Big Data analytics and discovery, Data-replication services, Disaster recovery, Enterprise IT transformation, Governance, risk and compliance infrastructure, Hadoop, Highly scalable relational database, Leadership in 3D, Leadership transformation, Storage, Storage Services, Strategic architecture, Technology buyer
+Analytic applications, Big Data analytics and discovery, Data-replication services, Disaster recovery, Enterprise IT transformation, Governance, risk and compliance infrastructure, Hadoop, Highly scalable relational database, Leadership transformation, Leading in 3D, Storage, Storage Services, Strategic architecture, Technology buyer